singnet/ai-dsl/snet-marketplace-space/README.md

    input of another);
 3. TBD.

+## MeTTa File Dump

+A generated file from that script should be present in that repository as well.
+Such a file may not be up to date, but can serve as an example.

+To regenerate that file see below.

 ## Docker

 Probably the easiest way to run that script is via a docker container.
 A Dockerfile under this folder can be used to build a docker image containing
-1. the SNET CLI tool pre-installed, pre-configured for the user,
+1. the SNET CLI tool pre-installed, pre-configured for the user;
 2. the script to generate SNET Marketplace knowledge in MeTTa format.

 To locally build the docker image run